secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc-beta.md

 The last thing you must do is type "login" in the CLI then press enter.

 Congratulations! 🎉 You may or may not have done this successfully.
 If you did not, don't worry as things are still in beta.
-Please report any issues to me [moonstash](https://t.me/moonstash)
+Please report any issues to the beta channel.